-\paragraph*{Multiple Memory based MANN} In memory slot-based MANNs, the content-based addressing is implemented with a dynamic long-term memory which is composed of multiple memory slots~\cite{santoro2018relational, danihelka2016associative, henaff2016tracking, goyal2019recurrent}.
+\paragraph*{Multiple Memory based MANN} In memory slot-based MANNs, the content-based addressing is implemented with a dynamic long-term memory which is composed of multiple memory slots~\cite{santoro2018relational, danihelka2016associative, henaff2017tracking, goyal2021recurrent}.
 For multiple memory matrix-based models, researchers improve a single memory architecture by adding task-relevant information, asynchronous data input, and relational information to an additional memory matrix (e.g. dual memory)~\cite{le2020self, munkhdalai2017neural, le2018dual}.
-Our DAM adopts a multiple of the same type of memory matrix for distributed representation.
+Our DAM adopts multiple memory matrices for distributed representation.
 Compared to other approaches, distributed memory architecture is much simpler and shows better performance on the same problems.